kdembler/booker/README.md

 npm run start
 ```

-This will start the Webpack development server with hot reload for all your front-end needs and `tsc` watch with `nodemon` to keep back-end up to date all the time as well.
+This will start the Webpack development server with hot reload for all your front-end needs and `nodemon` with `ts-node` to keep back-end up to date all the time as well.

 ### Production setup